-Keep in mind, these are both single boiler machines.
+Keep in mind, these are both single-boiler machines.
 That means you can’t brew and use the steam simultaneously.

-Note: Breville has a newer heating system, Thermojet, which starts faster and has more consistent water temperature.
+Note: Breville has a newer heating system, Thermojet, which starts faster and has a more consistent water temperature.

 We recommend considering the Bambino line, which is also beginner-level and features the new heating system.

 Adding to the espresso quality is a PID sensor on both machines.
 PID stands for a proportional integral derivative controller that gives a control loop feedback mechanism.

 Essentially, PID monitors and ensures a consistent water temperature, which is important for achieving the best extraction.
 You can read more about PID systems here.
 It’s an upgrade to find this on consumer machines and a nice touch for Breville to include this on both models.